4.10.24 St Peter's Church is very pleased to announce that they have been given a

 2) Members of our church have run workshops at Belper Goes Green.

-3) We work with local groups to knit angels to be given away at 5) Christmas as a sign of hope and a gift of love.
+3) We work with local groups to knit angels to be given away at Christmas as a sign of hope and a gift of love.

 4) We use fair-trade, tea, coffee and sugar for refreshments and have yearly fairtrade stalls for the congregation to buy gifts.
+We run cafes where we encourage homemade cakes/biscuits to cut down on packaging.

 Kids Against Plastic visited our Young People's Group. https://www.kidsagainstplastic.co.uk/